7 Layer Keto Taco Dip

 scooping up taco dip with a chip

-I prep this keto taco dip up to 24 hours before serving.
+I prep this up to 24 hours before serving.
 I build the guacamole, sour cream, onion, olive, beef, and cheese layers, then press plastic wrap directly against the top surface to block air.
 The lettuce and pico go on right before serving because they release moisture and wilt if they sit too long.
 I have pushed it to 2 days ahead and the base layers held up fine, but the pico gets soft by then.
-If you are making it for a party, do the base layers the night before and you will save yourself 20 minutes of prep the day of.
+If you are making it for a party, do the base layers the night before and you save yourself 20 minutes of prep day of.

 About the Author